OPS-E2E-PPE/VBA-Docs/Language/Glossary/vbe-glossary.md

 ## collection

 An object that contains a set of related objects.
 An object's position in the collection can change whenever a change occurs in the collection; therefore, the position of any specific object in the collection can vary.
+The **[Collection](../reference/user-interface-help/collection-object.md)** object is the standard example of a collection class; instances of the class are collections.
+Collections must implement a method called **NewEnum** that accepts no arguments, returns an appropriate **IUnknown** object, and has its **VB_UserMemId** attribute set to `-4`.

 ## command line